ewaldc/My-Book-Live/README.md

 * __samba__ : Optimal perfomance with Samba using smaple config files
 * __uboot__ : Netconsole support, u-boot boot files and ways to book My Book Live

+## Latest kernel support ##
+Kernel 4.9.149, released Wed, 9 Jan 2019

 ## What is new ? ##
 * section on Samba
 * section on cross-compiling kernels
-* fixed a few issues
+* fixed a few Github postng issues
+* released 4.9.149